kkudrolli/Team-SDK-545/README.md

 2) Install OpenCV 3.0.0 and Virtual COM Port drivers for CP210x Silicon Labs USB-to-UART bridge.<br />
 3) Synthesize, implement, and program the bitstream for hdmi\_test.xpr.<br />
 4) Open a terminal and change your directory to `sw/camera/`.
 Run `python video.py`.<br />
 5) If all has gone well, a window should open with the camera feed.
-You should should the camera feed on the HDMI monitor, and prediction should occur.
+You should see the camera feed on the HDMI monitor, and prediction should occur.

 ## Demo Videos and Images